AnbarHabibah/Titanic-Dataset-Exploration/README.md

 Logistic Regression was identified as the best-performing model due to its consistent performance across accuracy, precision, recall, and F1-score.
 While all models performed similarly, Logistic Regression provides the added advantage of interpretability and ease of explanation, making it the ideal choice for this classification task.

+---

 🧠 Model Selection Rationale
 - High accuracy, precision, recall, and F1-score
 - Effective at handling complex boundaries in feature space
-- Performs well on smaller, well-engineered datasets
+- Performs well on smaller, well-engineered datasets.
+- Fast to train and doesn’t require intensive parameter tuning.
+- Still capable of identifying important features such as `sex`, `title`, and `age_group`.

 ---